Leonard Fournette Player Prop Bets for NFL Week 12 | Tampa Bay vs. Indianapolis 11/28/2021

 - Against the Giants last week, Fournette rushed 10 times for 35 yards.

-- Over his last three outings, Fournette has 108 rushing yards on 29 carries (36.0 yards per game), with zero touchdowns.
+- During his last three games, Fournette has 108 yards on 29 carries (36.0 ypg), with zero touchdowns.

 Fournette's Tampa Bay Teammates